 Section 8. - Budget

-The Board shall establish a yearly budget for operation of The Society.
+The Board shall establish a yearly budget for the operation of The Society.

 Written copies of the budget and prior year financial reviews and/or audits shall be made available to any member upon written request with a five (5) day notice.